How to climb Mt. Fuji, Japan's most famous peak

-The Yoshida trail on the Yamanashi Prefecture side of the mountain is the most popular and accessible of the Fuji hiking trails, with direct buses servicing the trailhead from Tokyo.
+The Yoshida Trail on the Yamanashi Prefecture side of the mountain is the most popular and accessible of the Fuji hiking trails, with direct buses servicing the trailhead from Tokyo.
 As such, this trail boasts the largest number of mountain huts and amenities.
-Budget six hours for the ascent, and a little over three hours for the descent, which takes a separate path.
+Budget six hours for the ascent, and four hours for the descent, which takes a separate path.
 This trail is commonly used to watch the magnificent sunrise at the summit.
 As a result, it is often hiked in two parts, with an overnight stay at the 7th or 8th station.

 Since the Yoshida trail is the most popular, it can get extremely crowded during peak season, particularly on weekends and holidays.
 The crowds can make it difficult to hike at your own pace.

-The Fujinomiya trail is shorter than the Yoshida trail , but steeper and more rigorous.
+The Fujinomiya Trail is shorter than the Yoshida Trail , but steeper and more rigorous.
 There is no separate descent trail, so you'll have to double back down on the return.
-The ascent takes around five hours, while the descent takes a little over two and a half hours.
+The ascent takes around four and a half hours, while the descent takes around two hours.

 Choosing a course: other trails

-The Subashiri trail on the eastern side of the mountain offers a less crowded path, but with fewer mountain huts and amenities.
-It merges with the Yoshida trail near the 8th station.
-Likewise, the Gotemba trail begins several hundred meters before the others, making it the longest route with a duration of seven or more hours.
+The Subashiri Trail on the eastern side of the mountain offers a less crowded path, but with fewer mountain huts and amenities.
+It merges with the Yoshida Trail near the Original 8th Station.
+The Gotemba Trail is the longest route with a duration of seven or more hours as it starts several hundred meters lower in elevation than the others.
 Note that this trail only has a few mountain huts near the 7th and 8th stations.